ariel-tchougang/demo-lambda-rekognition/README.md

 * Upload an image file inside the folder (prefix) images/ from the S3 bucket.
 There are some sample images files in project images folder.
 * Check the function logs on CloudWatch Logs to verify it has been called
+* Check you received a result:
+	* message sent in an SQS queue
-* Check you received a result email (at demo.lambda.rekognition@mailinator.com or any other email that you would have subscribed beforehand to the SNS topic)
+	* email (at demo.lambda.rekognition@mailinator.com or any other email that you would have subscribed beforehand to the SNS topic)

 ## Checkout the AWS X-Ray Trace map